COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Understanding The Risks

 Nicotine is not a harmless substance.
 It is highly addictive in any form and has adverse effects on youth and young adult brain development.
-Nicotine can impact the parts of the brain responsible for attention, learning, mood, and impulse control.2 3 Exposures to nicotine during adolescence when the brain is still maturing can also put a person at risk of developing addiction to other substances later in life.2 3
+Nicotine can impact the parts of the brain responsible for attention, learning, mood, and impulse control.
+23 Exposures to nicotine during adolescence, when the brain is still in development, can increase the risk of addiction to nicotine and other substances later in life.

 Other negative health side effects associated with nicotine pouch use may include:4